NCIS: Origins: Production

 NCIS: Origins was announced in January 2024, with franchise mainstays Gina Lucita Monreal and David J. North acting as showrunners.
 The series is executive produced by Mark Harmon and his son Sean Harmon, who had played a younger Gibbs in flashback sequences on the original show.
+The series was included on CBS's 2024–25 primetime schedule in May 2024.
+CBS said Mark Harmon would narrate and executive produce the series, with Sean Harmon, David J. North and Gina Lucita Monreal also executive producing.
+The show is filmed on a 1990s era recreated set of Camp Pendleton, built at Fort MacArthur, a former Army installation in San Pedro.

 Austin Stowell was cast as Gibbs in March.
 Before Stowell was cast, Stephen Amell auditioned for the role.
 Mariel Molino, Kyle Schmid, Tyla Abercrombie and Diany Rodriguez completed the main cast in March.
 Lori Petty and Bobby Moynihan joined the cast in July.

-On November 7, 2024, CBS granted the series a full season order with an additional 5 episodes bringing the total episode count to 18 episodes.
+On November 7, 2024, CBS ordered five additional episodes of the first season, bringing the season to 18 episodes.
+In January 2026, Gina Lucita Monreal announced that she would leave the series after the second season, with David J. North continuing as the sole showrunner for the third season.

-The show is filmed on a 1990s era recreated set of Camp Pendleton, built at Fort MacArthur, a former Army installation in San Pedro.
+On June 30, 2026 it was announced that NCIS: Los Angeles star Eric Christian Olsen would join the show as executive producer in season 3.
+It was also announced that Harmon would actively reprise his role as Leroy Jethro Gibbs for the season, appearing in all 10 episodes of the third season.

 Release

 The series premiered on October 14, 2024, on CBS.
 The first season consists of 18 episodes.
 Its episodes stream on Paramount+.
 In Canada, the series airs on Global and is streaming on StackTV.
 In Southeast Asia, the series airs on AXN Asia.

+For the 2026–27 television season, CBS scheduled the third season for Tuesdays at 10:00 p.m., after NCIS and NCIS: New York.
+The third season was reported to have a reduced episode order.

 Reception

 Pre-release

-The announcement of NCIS: Origins resulted in the cancellation of NCIS: Hawaiʻi, leading to several angered fans boycotting Origins.
+The announcement of NCIS: Origins resulted in the cancellation of NCIS: Hawaiʻi, leading to angered fans boycotting Origins.

 Critical response

-The review aggregator website Rotten Tomatoes reported an approval rating of 88% based on 8 reviews, with an average rating of 5.60/10.
+The review aggregator website Rotten Tomatoes reported an 88% approval rating for the first season.
+Metacritic, which uses a weighted average, assigned the series a score of 62 out of 100 based on eight critic reviews, indicating "generally favorable" reviews.
+Following the cancellation of NCIS: Hawaiʻi, some fans criticized CBS's decision to add another NCIS franchise series.